AuroraLeport/IndependentProjects/Windfall_aleport/README.md

     lift charts: if the client can reach 10 percent of donors they will find x 8.6 as many ideal donors with the model as at random selection.

-    Precision at ~count ideal candidates:
-    model :  if 119 are contacted, 65 are found
+    Precision using model at the number of ideal candidates typically found in 5 year period: model :  if 119 are contacted, 65 are found
     chance:  if 119 are contacted, 0 are found